ankor-io-deprecated/ankor-todo-tutorial-0.1/README.md

 it exactly like its id attribute in [`tasks.fxml`][2].
 Adding the [`@FXML`][5] annotation makes it explicit that this field is defined in the markup.

-In this step we want to hide and show the footer based on the number of uncompleted tasks, as in the reference implementation of TodoMVC.
-This means we need to access the footer.
+In this step we want to hide and show the footer (highlighted red in the image) based on the number of uncompleted tasks.
+The footer should only be visible if there is at least one todo either completed or not.

+The footer is split in two parts.
 Its ids are `footerTop` and `footerBottom`, so we'll need those two fields in our controller:

     :::java